Selleban2209/IN4330/README.md

 # IN4330 Effective Parallel programming
-This repository contains assignment work done for the course Effective parallel Programming at University of Oslo(UiO).
+This repository contains assignment work done for the course Effective Parallel Programming at University of Oslo(UiO).